 What type of insurance covers rental cars?

-In the case of rental cars, your personal car insurance will apply to cars you rent.
-Generally, your own comprehensive and collision coverage will cover your rental without the need for additional rental car insurance.
+In the case of rental cars, your own comprehensive and collision coverage (if you bought those optional coverages) will cover your rental without the need for additional rental car insurance.
 This can vary between policies, so check with your insurance provider for specifics.

 Company car insurance

-If you’re driving a vehicle owned by your employer, their commercial auto insurance will usually cover business use of the car.
+If you’re driving a vehicle owned by your employer, the employer’s commercial auto insurance will usually cover your business use of the vehicle.
 Keep in mind that using a company car for personal errands may not be covered, unless explicitly allowed by that commercial auto policy.

-Personal auto insurance will never cover business use of a vehicle, unless there is additional coverage as an endorsement for business use.
+Personal auto insurance typically does not cover business use of a vehicle, unless there is additional coverage for business use provided by an endorsement.

 How does permissive use affect coverage?